dustinpfister/blog_posts/_posts/threejs-points-material.md

 layout: post
 categories: three.js
 id: 186
-updated: 2021-05-15 05:52:40
+updated: 2021-05-15 07:38:11
-version: 1.6
+version: 1.7
 ---

 The use of [Vector3](/2018/04/15/threejs-vector3/) class instances in [three.js](https://threejs.org/) is a major part of the process of doing much of anything in three.js.
-Everything that will be placed in a [Scene](/2018/05/03/threejs-scene/) will contain at least a few points in space made with Vector3.
-However there is not just the geometry used the position property in the object3d class is an instance of Vector3, and this property is used to set the position of mesh objects, camreas, and a whole lot of other objects.
+There is not just the geometry used with a material to compose a mesh object when it comes to vectors, the position property in the Object3d class is an instance of Vector3.
+This position property is used to set the position of mesh objects, cameras, and a whole lot of other objects.

- However what if you just want to work with a collection of vectors, and have some kind of way of just displaying some points in space?
-For this there is the Points constructor that can be used with the Special Points Material that is put in place just for this purpose.
+However what if I just want to work with a collection of vectors, and have some kind of way of just displaying some points in space rather than lines, or a solid object.
+Maybe there is a few ways of going about doing that actually such as just observing the position property of a mesh as a point in space, and just using built in geometry constructors for the mesh such as the Sphere geometry constructor to just serve as some geometry to surround this point of interest.
+When I think about it for a moment maybe that kind of approach would be a good idea actually.
+However there is also the [Points Constructor](https://threejs.org/docs/#api/en/objects/Points) that can be used with the Special [Points Material](https://threejs.org/docs/#api/en/materials/PointsMaterial) that is put in place just for this purpose.

 <!-- more -->